mari952/Data_Analysis_Projects/Power_BI_Case_Study_Job_Postings/README.md

-# Power BI Project: SQL Case Study - Job Posting Dataset
+# Power BI Project: Case Study - Job Posting Dataset

 This repository contains a Power BI project focused on analyzing a dataset related to Job Postings.
 The project aims to derive insights and visualize key metrics using Power BI reports and dashboards.